 Soybeans, one of the most important commercial commodities in the global market, Brazil is the leading producer of Soybeans and it constitutes one of the primary agriculture crops in Brazil, represents around 49% of the total land area used cultivation.
-Groundnuts, grain perishable, can be stored for longer periods if temperature, pod or kernel moisture, and humidity are controlled and optimized.
+Groundnuts, for grain semiperishable, can be stored for longer periods if temperature, pod or kernel moisture, and humidity are controlled and optimized.
 Deviations will lead to losses either in storage or at milling from optimum conditions of storage.
 Major storage problems include infestation by rodents, toxigenic molds, and insects, suboptimal weather for groundnut.
-The primary storage pest is groundnut bruchid, Carvedon serratus (Olivier) for unshelled groundnuts throughout Central and Africa and in many parts Asia.
+The primary storage pest is groundnut bruchid, Carvedon serratus (Olivier) for unshelled groundnuts throughout Central and Africa West and in manv parts of Asia.
 Carrot quality has been determined by the genomic constitution in terms of nutrients and by seasonal impacts and production systems.
 Postharvest quality losses in carrot appear as mechanical impacts with the function of time, and storage conditions.
 The Average shelf-life of carrot is 5-10 days in general.